cbrane/linearalgbabson/README.md

 ## Topics Covered

 1. **Matrix Operations**
-   - Matrix multiplication
+   - Matrix multiplication and addition
    - Matrix inversion
    - Reduced Row Echelon Form (RREF)
-   - Matrix powers
+   - Matrix powers and determinants
+   - Change of basis matrices
+   - Singular Value Decomposition (SVD)

 2. **Vector Spaces**
-   - Linear combinations
+   - Linear combinations and span
-   - Span of vectors
-   - Basis of vector spaces
    - Linear independence
-   - Checking if a set of vectors forms a basis
+   - Basis and dimension
+   - Row space and column space
+   - Null space and rank
+   - Change of coordinates

 3. **Linear Transformations**
-   - Checking if a function is linear
-   - Representing vectors in different bases

-4. **Eigenvalues and Eigenvectors**
+   - One-to-one and onto mappings
+   - Matrix representations
+   - Kernel and range
-   - Computation and interpretation
+   - Eigenvalues and eigenvectors

-5. **Applications**
-   - Traffic flow problems
+   - Diagonalization

+4. **Applications**
-   - Basketball passing probabilities
+   - Basketball passing probabilities using Markov chains
-   - Airline route analysis
+   - Traffic flow analysis
-   - NBA player statistics analysis
+   - NBA player statistics (height vs rebounds regression)

-6. **Numerical Methods**
-   - Least squares solutions
+   - Bakery purchase pattern analysis
-   - Linear regression
+   - Linear regression and least squares
-   - Singular Value Decomposition (SVD)
+   - Image compression using SVD

-7. **Vector Operations**
+5. **Vector Operations**
    - Vector norms and lengths
-   - Dot products
+   - Dot products and orthogonality
+   - Projections
+   - Cross products in R3
+   - Vector geometry and visualization

+6. **Complex Numbers and Dynamical Systems**
+   - Complex number operations
+   - The Mandelbrot set
+   - Iterative systems and convergence
+   - Linear recurrence relations

+7. **Linear Systems**
-   - Perpendicularity of vectors
+   - Solving systems of linear equations

-8. **Coordinate Systems**
-   - Transformations between different coordinate systems
+   - Homogeneous and non-homogeneous systems
+   - Matrix factorizations
+   - LU decomposition
+   - QR factorization

 ## Key Implementations

-- Matrix power calculations for probability and path finding problems
+- Matrix operations and transformations
+- Basis verification and change of basis computations
-- Linear regression implementation using the least squares method
+- Linear regression using least squares method
-- Functions to determine if a set of vectors forms a basis for a vector space
-- Analysis of linear transformations
-- Adjacency matrix representations for graph problems
+- Markov chain analysis for probability problems
+- SVD for data analysis and compression
+- Eigenvalue/eigenvector computations
-- Vector operations and comparisons
+- Vector space analysis tools

 ## Libraries Used

 - NumPy: For efficient matrix and vector operations
-- SciPy: For advanced linear algebra functions
+- SciPy: For advanced linear algebra computations
+- Matplotlib: For data visualization
-- SymPy: For symbolic mathematics and algebraic computations
+- SymPy: For symbolic mathematics
+- Pandas: For data manipulation and analysis

 ## Example Problems

-1. Basketball passing probabilities using matrix powers
+1. Analyzing basketball passing patterns using transition matrices
-2. Airline route analysis with adjacency matrices
+2. Finding bases for vector spaces
+3. Computing change of basis matrices
-3. NBA player height vs. rebounds linear regression
+4. Analyzing NBA player statistics using linear regression
-4. Checking if a given function is linear
-5. Vector comparisons and operations in 3D space
+5. Investigating the Mandelbrot set
+6. Analyzing customer purchase patterns using SVD
+7. Traffic flow optimization using linear systems

 ## How to Use

 Each Jupyter notebook (`*.ipynb`) contains self-contained examples and problems.
 To run these notebooks:

-1. Ensure you have Python and Jupyter installed.
+1. Ensure you have Python and Jupyter installed
-2. Install required libraries: `pip install numpy scipy sympy`
+2. Install required libraries: `pip install numpy scipy sympy matplotlib pandas`
+3. Clone the repository
-3. Open the notebooks in Jupyter and run the cells to see the calculations and results.
+4. Open the notebooks in Jupyter and run the cells to see the calculations and results

+The notebooks are organized by topic and increase in complexity throughout the course.
+Each notebook includes detailed explanations, code implementations, and visualizations where appropriate.